-While markets play a key role in attaining energy reliability, they are unlikely to provide a complete solution.
-When private actors are making investment decisions, they are not likely to take into account the benefits to society of establishing a reliable system, because reliability has aspects of a public good.
-Once a reliable energy system is established, it's difficult to prevent customers who didn't pay for that level of reliability from enjoying it.
-And the fact that one person "consumes" reliability doesn't use all the reliability up; it remains available to everyone in the market, at least up to the point where the system becomes overloaded.
+While markets play a key role in attaining energy reliability, they are unlikely to provide a complete solution, because reliability is in many respects a public good.
+First, the fact that one person "consumes" reliability does not use up all the reliability.
+It remains available to everyone in the market, at least up to the point where the system becomes overloaded.
+Second, once a reliable energy system is established, it is difficult to prevent customers from enjoying it even if they did not pay for that level of reliability.
+Thus even though energy producers may appreciate the social benefits of reliability, each has an incentive to let someone else pay for it.
 Under these circumstances, private firms will tend to underinvest in reliability relative to what would be desirable from a social point of view.
-Only through government intervention will firms will take the extra steps needed to create a reliable system, because government can ensure that the costs and benefits of establishing the system are spread fairly.
+Only through government intervention will firms take the extra steps needed to create a reliable system, because only government can use the tools of regulation and taxation to ensure the optimal level of reliability.

-New England's future energy reliability, then, will require both well-functioning markets and carefully crafted public policies.
-The next section of this report highlights how market and policy forces have interacted historically in New England to create the region's energy system today.
-The rest of the report analyzes areas of immediate concern to New England for which policy intervention may be warranted to ensure reliability.
+Ensuring New England's future energy reliability, then, will require not just wellfunctioning markets, but also carefully crafted public policies.
+Indeed, governments need to take action to address several areas of immediate concern for New England's energy reliability.
 The first is maintaining the region's fuel diversity, which contributes to reliability by acting as a hedge against price spikes and interruptions in supply.
-Government could promote fuel diversity by reducing the growth in the region's demand for natural gas; encouraging renewables; and promoting alternative sources of electricity.
-Second, strategies to reduce demand by encouraging energy efficiency or demand shifting reduce the region's capacity needs, which in turn sustains reliability by putting less pressure on the existing infrastructure.
+Government could promote fuel diversity by reducing the growth in the region's demand for natural gas, encouraging renewables, and promoting alternative sources of electricity.
+Second, strategies to reduce or shift demand, such as encouraging energy efficiency and introducing realtime pricing, serve to reduce the region's capacity needs, which in turn fosters reliability by easing pressure on the existing infrastructure.
 Third, improving the incentives for infrastructure investment and siting enhances reliability by ensuring that sufficient infrastructure is planned and built and that it is sited fairly, so that capacity growth meets expected demand growth over the longer term.
 Public policy can play a role here by ensuring that appropriate incentives for investment are in place and that community, regional, and national needs are all taken into consideration whenever infrastructure siting decisions are made.
 Determining the appropriate degree of public intervention in energy markets will not be easy, but it is critical for a reliable energy future for New England.